What are the STI Risk for Queer Women?

-Rather than hem and haw like you parents or Phys.
+Rather than hem and haw like your parents or Phys.
 Ed teacher did during sexual health talks, we are going to get straight into it.
 If you’re sexually active with other people in any capacity then you need to be aware of STI risk.
-(Solo sex – that is, masturbation – is happily risk free, assuming you aren’t sharing toys!)
+(Solo sex – that is, masturbation – is happily risk-free, assuming you aren’t sharing toys!)
 And yes, that means even if you’re having sex with people who don’t have penises.

 What STIs Affect Lesbian & Bisexual Women?

 Here’s a quick look at the STIs that you can be at risk for, even if you’re not having sex involving a penis.

 Genital or oral herpes can spread easily and cause painful sores, though there are no effects upon fertility.
 There are medications that can stop outbreaks and lower transmission rates if your partner does have it, which you can talk to your doctor about.

 Generally, avoid sexual contact (including kissing) if you or your partner has an outbreak, and always use a barrier like a dental dam.